c7sepe2/Imalys_ESIS-Software-Tools/documents/manual/5_Reduce.md

 	target=NDVI
 ```

 In this example two *reduce* processes follow each other.
 The first reduces the result of the last [compile](4_Compile.md) command to one multispectral image.
-This does only make sense if the result of the image *compile* consist of several images (see second example under [compile](4_Compile.md)).
+This does only make sense if the result of the *compile* command includes  several images (see second example under [compile](4_Compile.md)).
+The result is called "summer" to protect it from the second *reduce* process.

-A *target* is given to rename the result of the reduction.
-Without a *target* the second *reduce* process would override the result of the first.
-The second *reduce* uses the result of the first to calculate the normalized vegetation index.
+Without the *target* option the second *reduce* process would override the result of the first.
+The second *reduce* uses the result of the first one to calculate the normalized vegetation index.

 Files stored in the working directory can be called only by their name.